edward19978695/baha-anime-analysis/README.md

 # Web Crawler <a name="webCrawler"></a>

-Details of the implementation can be found in the `data.py` script in the `modules` folder.
+Details of the implementation can be found in [data.py](modules/data.py) script.

 ## i.
 Anime-level Data <a name="animeLevel"></a>